wielandgmeiner/javacard_playground/doc/README.md

 Extends `MemoryCard`.
 Adds `secp256k1` signing functionality.

-Adds another slot for a 64-byte key that is write-only - you can load a key to this slot or generate one on the card, and then use bip-32 to derive new keys, and sign arbitrary messages.
+Adds another slot for a key of max `255` bytes that is write-only - you can load a key to this slot or generate one on the card, and then use bip39 / bip32 to derive new keys, and sign arbitrary messages.

 Includes nonce blinding protocol to minimize trust in proprietary stuff deployed on the card.